 At the bottom of the post, I’ll provide more resources on writing poetry.
 I encourage you to explore different forms and structures and continue writing poetry on your own.
 Hopefully, writing a poem will spark, in you, a passion for creative writing and language.

-Let’s get started with writing a poem in eight simple steps.
+Let’s get started with writing a poem in seven simple steps.

 Step 1: Brainstorm and Freewrite